gagneurlab/ncRNA-workshop/lectures/day-2-morning-basic-plotting/slides/basic-plotting.md

 <script type='text/javascript'>
 // parameters
-var sections = ["Grammar of graphics", "1 continuous variable", "2 variables - one discrete, one continuous", "2 variables - both continuous", "Axes and labels"];
+var sections = ["Why we plot",
+"Grammar of graphics and ggplot2",
+"Plots for one single continuous variable",
+"Plots for two variables: one continuous, one discrete", "Plots for two continuous variables"];

 var title = "Overview";
 var fontsize = "20pt"
 var unselected_color = "#888888"